oracleif/laftrifles/docs/cror.md

 ```

 That explains most of what you need to know.
 If in doubt about specifics
-you can just try options to see what happens, and some additional detail for many
+you can just try options to see what happens, though some additional detail for
-of these options will be provided below.
+many of these options will be provided below.

 ## Motivation